syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/030_Filters/005_Filter_functions/013_blank.md

 *Synopsis:* blank("MESSAGE")

-*Description:* The blank() filter selects messages where the specified field or value is considered blank.
+*Description:* The blank() filter selects messages where the specified key-value pair is considered blank.
 A value is considered blank if it meets any of the following conditions:

 * It is not set
 * It is an empty string ("")